-The Department's total revenues increased by \$122.59 million when compared to the previous year.
-In FY23, the Department experienced an overall increase in revenues due to increased operating grants and contributions received as well as an increase in investment earnings and mineral royalty and severance tax.
+The Department's total revenues increased by \$7.63 million when compared to the previous year.
+In fiscal year 2024, the Department experienced an overall increase in revenues due to increase in investment earnings and charges for services offset by a decrease in operating grants and contributions received.

-Total expenses, when compared with 2022, increased by \$115.26 million.
-Road preservation and maintenance expenses increased \$78.33 million in fiscal year 2023 primarily due to the size and timing of projects including due to increased Federal funding for projects.
+Total expenses, when compared with 2023, decreased by \$67.04 million.
+Road preservation and maintenance expenses decreased \$42.38 million in fiscal year 2024 primarily due to the size and timing of projects including decreased Federal funding for projects and \$12.77 million for airport improvement resulting from the decrease in operating grants and contributions received.
 Delays in the supply chain lessened although challenges in recruitment of position vacancies continue from the pandemic.